silkfire/Pastel/README.md

 ## Disabling / enabling color output

-If you for some reason want to disable any future color output produced by Pastel for the duration of your app, simply call `ConsoleExtensions.Disable()`.
+If you for any reason would like to disable any future color output produced by Pastel for the duration of your app, simply call `ConsoleExtensions.Disable()`.
 To re-enable color output, call `ConsoleExtensions.Enable()`.

 ### CI/CD environments

 Pastel will detect if your application is running under a common CI/CD environment and will disable all coloring if this is the case.
+If you'd like to override this check and force colors in CI/CD environments, you can set an environment variable named `PASTEL_DISABLE_ENVIRONMENT_DETECTION` (value does not matter).

 ### NO_COLOR